Salman Rushdie: Early life

-He also recalls that "Alice captured my imagination as few other books did: both the books, not just Alice's Adventures in Wonderland but Through the Looking-Glass as well, and I can still recite the whole of "Jabberwocky" and "The Walrus and the Carpenter" from memory.
+Rushdie also recalled that "Alice captured my imagination as few other books did: both the books, not just Alice's Adventures in Wonderland but Through the Looking-Glass as well, and I can still recite the whole of "Jabberwocky" and "The Walrus and the Carpenter" from memory.
 I also loved the Swallows and Amazons series by Arthur Ransome because of the unimaginable freedom those young people sailing in the Lake District were given by their families ...
 When I was 16, I read The Lord Of The Rings and became obsessed, and can still recite the inscription on the Ruling Ring ('One ring to rule them all...') in the dark language of Mordor.
 I read an astonishing amount of Golden Age science fiction, not just Ray Bradbury, Arthur C. Clarke and Kurt Vonnegut but more arcane writers like Clifford D. Simak, James Blish, Zenna Henderson and L. Sprague de Camp."
 He has written about his family following the Indian custom of kissing holy books if they were dropped on the floor.
 "But we kissed everything.
 We kissed dictionaries and atlases.
 We kissed Enid Blyton novels and Superman comics.
 If I'd ever dropped the telephone directory I'd probably have kissed that, too."

-Rushdie grew up in Bombay and was educated at the Cathedral and John Connon School in Fort in South Bombay, before moving to England in 1964 to attend Rugby School in Rugby, Warwickshire.
-He then attended the University of Cambridge as an undergraduate student at King's College, Cambridge, where he graduated with a Bachelor of Arts degree in history in 1968.
+While in India, Rushdie was educated at the Cathedral and John Connon School.
+He immigrated to England in 1961 and attended Rugby School.
+He then attended Cambridge as an undergraduate student at King's College, graduating in 1968 with a Bachelor of Arts degree in history.